statengeneraal/laws-markdown/verdrag/convention/on/temporary/admission/BWBV0002763/README.md

 The Contracting Parties shall communicate to one another, on request and to the extent allowed by national legislation, information necessary for implementing the provisions of this Convention.

+### Article  21a

+####Electronic data-processing techniques

+All formalities necessary for implementing the provisions of this Convention may be carried out electronically by using electronic data-processing techniques approved by the Contracting Parties.

 ### CHAPTER  V

 ####FINAL PROVISIONS